Renting vs Buying

 This is also a good time to compare the differences between privately-owned parks and resident-owned parks (see: private vs. resident-owned parks section).
 If you feel you would prefer a resident-owned park (should you later decide to buy) then you should focus your rental search to those parks.

 The wide range of rental prices of course generally reflects the quality of both the park and the unit.
 They are also affected by location in the park.

-The average cost of a rental in a quality park is probably in the area of $15-2200 per month.
-(Although there are more affordable examples in some much smaller parks with less facilities for as little as $1200 to $1500 a month).
+The average cost of a rental in a quality park is probably in the area of $2-3000 per month dugin peak season Jan-Mar.
+(Although there are more affordable examples in some much smaller parks with less facilities for as little as $1200 to $1800 a month).
 In addition to your rent you may have some utility costs including whatever telephone, television, and internet services you add.